-47. Try your hand at photographing the Great Smoky Mountain black bears.
-The absolute best location for spotting bears in the park is Cades Cove loop road, but bears can also readily be seen along Litter river Road, New Found Gap Road, and the Roaring Fork Motor Nature Trail.
+49. Try your hand at photographing the Great Smoky Mountain black bears.
+The absolute best location for spotting bears in the park is Cades Cove loop road, but bears can also readily be seen along Litter River Road, New Found Gap Road, and the Roaring Fork Motor Nature Trail.

-50. Visit the interactive indoor museum at Oconaluftee Visitor center to learn about historic Appalachian life.
+51. Visit the interactive indoor museum at Oconaluftee Visitors Center to learn about historic Appalachian life.

-51. Visit the Mountain Farm Museum, located just behind the Oconaluftee Visitor’s center.
+52. Visit the Mountain Farm Museum, located just behind the Oconaluftee Visitors Center.
 Here you can glimpse into historic Appalachian farm living.
-The exhibits include a log farm house, apple orchard, corn crib, barn, pig pen, chicken coop and much more!
+The exhibits include a log farmhouse, apple orchard, corn crib, barn, pigpen, chicken coop and much more!
 When the weather is nice, the farm will also feature live animals.

-52. After visiting the museum, be sure to visit Mingus Mill.
-This working grist mill is less than a 5 minute drive from the Oconaluftee visitor’s center.
-This is a great spot for photography and you can even purchased from fresh milled flour.
+53. After visiting the museum, be sure to see Mingus Mill.
+This working grist mill is less than a 5-minute drive from the Oconaluftee visitors center.
+This is a great spot for photography and you can even purchase freshly milled flour.

-54. The final and most exciting thing to do in the Oconaluftee area is to see the famed Smoky Mountain wild elk.
+56. The most exciting thing to do in the Oconaluftee area is to see the famed Smoky Mountain wild elk.
 Elk can frequently be seen in the field adjacent to the visitor’s center and in the fields and rivers along New Found Gap Road.
-Please not there are currently no elk visible at Cades Cove.
+Please note there are currently no elk visible at Cades Cove.

 Free Things to Do in Sevierville

-55. While there you can walk on over to the Sevier County Court House to snap a photo with Dolly Parton’s statue.
+57. Walk on down to the Sevier County Court House to snap a photo with Dolly Parton’s statue.
 It’s not really a Tennessee vacation if it doesn’t include Dolly Parton!

-62. Allow Fido to run and play off leash at the new Sevierville Pet Safe Unleashed Dog Park.
+64. Allow Fido to run and play off-leash at the new Sevierville Pet Safe Unleashed Dog Park.
 Please remember this is a park for dogs, so please exercise caution when bringing children.
 This is the only dog park in the Smoky Mountains.

 Free Things to Do in Townsend

-63. Enjoy jamming bluegrass sounds with a free concert at the Wood-n-Strings Dulcimer Shop.
-Every Friday throughout the summer and fall.
+65. Enjoy the jamming bluegrass sounds of a free concert at the Wood-n-Strings Dulcimer Shop.
+Concerts are held every Friday throughout the summer and fall.

-64. Get up close and personal with trains at the Little River Railroad Lumber Company.
+66. Get up close and personal with trains at the Little River Railroad Lumber Company.
 Admission is free from April through November.
-From December through March admission is by appointment only.
+From December through March the museum is closed.

-65. After visiting the railroad museum, you can hop on over to the Townsend swinging bridge, which is just a 3 minute walk away.
+67. After visiting the railroad museum, you can hop on over to the Townsend swinging bridge, which is located directly behind the museum.
 Although relatively short, it’s still fun to bounce across!

-67. Perhaps the most popular free attraction, the Townsend Y swimming hole is the perfect place to cool off on a hot summer day.
+69. Perhaps the most popular free attraction, the Townsend Y swimming hole is the perfect place to cool off on a hot summer day.
 This swimming area features a rocky beach area with gradual entry into the water.
-There are also restrooms on site.
+There are also restrooms on-site.
 This is a natural swimming hole and there are no lifeguards on duty.
 Swim at your own risk.

-69. During growing season, you can check out the vendor booths at the Townsend Farmers’ Market.
+71. During the growing season, you can check out the vendor booths at the Townsend Farmers’ Market.

-70. Townsend also hosts a variety of free events throughout the year including a hot air balloon festival and amazing July 4th celebration.
-View our calendar for more details.
+74. Townsend also hosts a variety of free events throughout the year including a hot air balloon festival and amazing July 4th celebration.

 Free Things to Do in Wears Valley

-72. After your hike, you can take your packed lunch down to the river and get your feet wet at Metcalf Bottoms Picnic area, even dogs are allowed!
-There are multiple grills on site for public use.
-Please note dogs are only allowed in the picnic area not on park trails.
+76. After your hike, you can take your packed lunch down to the river and get your feet wet at Metcalf Bottoms Picnic area, even dogs are allowed!
+There are multiple grills onsite for public use.
+Please note dogs are only allowed in the picnic area, not on park trails.

-73. Step into history at Headrick’s Chapel Cemetery and National Historic Site.
+77. Step into history at Headrick’s Chapel Cemetery and National Historic Site.
+Tours by appointment only.